-The very qualities you can count on in large enterprise, such as stability and predictability, can have the unintended effect of holding back innovation, says Geeta Wilson, Vice President of Consumer Experience and Enterprise Transformation at the health insurance company Humana.
+The very qualities you can count on in large enterprises, such as stability and predictability, can have the unintended effect of holding back innovation, says Geeta Wilson, Vice President of Consumer Experience and Enterprise Transformation at the health insurance company Humana.
 So how do you get a slow-moving enterprise to embrace necessary change?
-Geeta, has tackled this question from the inside.
+Geeta has tackled this question from the inside.

-When it comes to beginning to innovate, Geeta, who spoke as part of a panel on the subject at Lean Startup Week 2017, echoes what many other leaders before her have said about arriving at a breakthrough concept: “You’re in it for the long haul.
+When it comes to beginning to innovate, Geeta echoes what many other leaders before her have said about arriving at a breakthrough concept: “You’re in it for the long haul.
 It’s not going to happen overnight.”

 This might be frustrating for leaders with a pressing desire to “improve the customer experience yesterday,” Geeta explains, but innovation requires more than just customer empathy.
 “You also need to get deep management empathy, because there may be more under the hood that you need to uncover,” Geeta explains, such as projects in the works or timing that a particular team or employee is unaware of.